kasimir79/Java-SE/README.md

-# Java-SE
+# threads
-# Threads-Problem of the five philosophers
+# Problem of the five philosophers
 Beginner application project in NetBeans
  @author _Five philosophers are sitting at a table and think.
 After such a great effort they become